mvanni4994/Boston_Students_Eat/README.md

 # NY_College_Eats
-Ratings application that shows local restaurants using google maps api within a 10 mile radius of Columbia University, New York University, Fordham University, and Pace University.
+Take out or Cooking for your self?
+This application will help you find a top-rated value restaurant within a 10-mile radius of Columbia University, New York University, Fordham University, and Pace University.
+As, well as a variety of recipes ranging from easy to hard.
 How we stand out: Intuitive UI that is easily accessible compared to other applications.

 ## Motivation ##

-We are NYC students studying hard and looking for a top-rated value restaurant to take a break and enjoy some food and drinks.
+We are NYC students here to help take the guessing out of your next meal with an easy guide to local restaurants and quick, delicious recipes.

 ## Code Style ##